Why Is Continuing Professional Education (CPE) Required?

 23. Does the CPE program make credit recommendations for any courses or programs?

-Yes, the CPE program provides recommended CPE credit hours for programs sponsored by ISCEBS or
+Yes, the CPE program provides recommended CPE credit hours for programs sponsored by

 24. How does the two-year reporting period work?